anywhichway/benchtest/README.md

 3) There is some unit test like validation to ensure benchmarks are producing correct results

+4) Multiple suites could be clustered and run at the same time

 # Installation

 npm install benchtest